maxim12002101/29jule/test.md

 new python code

-i am young junior and i whant more money
+i am old senior and i whant more millions